Best Divorce & Family Lawyers In Singapore

 Lawyer Fees For Divorce In Singapore Can Be Affordable

-In some cases, the lawyer fees can range from as low as $1,500 to $3,500.
-Fees will vary depending on the circumstances surrounding the Divorce.
+In some cases, the legal fees are considerably lower.
+However, the total cost will vary depending on the circumstances surrounding the Divorce.
 Higher fees may be required for contested Divorces, primarily if the parties disagree on many issues, including child custody.
 If so, the attorney would spend more time preparing the arguments and evidence for his client’s case.

 At Tembusu Law, the fees we charge are all-inclusive.
 There will be no hidden setup fees or other additional fees.